 ISTPs are dedicated to understanding how things work, but they also tend to be quiet and seem detached.
 However, they are capable of great insight.

 ISFPs tend to be more peaceful and live by the quote “live and let live.”
 They’re quiet, paced, and caring.
 ISFPs also tend to be very creative.

 Majors for ISFPs:

-ESTP like to learn with hands on approaches and want the best for everyone.
-They are dedicated towards solving problems.
+ESTPs like to learn with hands-on approaches and want the best for everyone.
+They are dedicated to solving problems.